tapirbug/fernspielapparat/README.md

 Documentation and code of the _fernspielapparat_ runtime live here.

-_fernspielapparat_ is a story telling device that gives you a text adventure-like experience talking to retro phone.
+_fernspielapparat_ is a story telling device that gives you a text adventure-like experience talking to a retro phone.

 Games on the _fernspielapparat_ are packaged into _phonebooks_ and the runtime loads and evaluates them.
 For this, it accesses